oracle-livelabs/cloud-database-services/base-database-service/microservices-app-with-base-db-service/lab3/lab3-configure-app-to-connect-to-basedb.md

        ```

-5. Create a Controller Class
+6. Create a Controller Class

    Create a **ThingController** class to view persisted data:

-   Create *controller* folder under *src/main/java/example/basedb*

    Download the controller class *ThingController.java* from [**This Link**](./files/ThingController.java) and copy it to this directory *src/main/java/example/basedb/controller/ThingController.java*